 10. Find out why opportunities stalled or were lost.

-In future posts, I’ll expand on the checklist and share my sales enablement checklist as well.
+In additional posts, I’ll expand on this checklist and share my sales enablement checklist too.
 What are your experiences with sales and marketing alignment?
 Do you have any items to add to this list?

-About the author: Jeff Whitney is a B2B software marketing executive with extensive experience – from early stage start ups through achieving marketing equity.
-Jeff has a passion for building a world class marketing function, starting with the organization, demand generation programs, sales enablement tools and of course, aligning sales and marketing.
+About the author: Jeff Whitney is a B2B software marketing executive with extensive experience—from early-stage start-ups to achieving marketing equity.
+He has a passion for building a world-class marketing function, starting with the organization, demand generation programs, sales enablement tools, and, of course, aligning sales and marketing.